ssbc/ssb2-discussion-forum/README.md

 should be possible to fix this in secret handshake ([SHS]) instead with some simple numbering system.

+## Acknowledgements

+Special thanks to @cblgh and @staltz for providing key initial feedback that significantly improved this specification.

 [SSB]: https://ssbc.github.io/scuttlebutt-protocol-guide/
 [buttwoo]: https://github.com/ssbc/ssb-buttwoo-spec
 [meta feeds]: https://github.com/ssbc/ssb-meta-feeds-spec